fernaldy112/binotify/README.md

 consists of basic functionalities you could find in various online music streaming services.
 It can list recently added songs in its homepage; search for musics based on title, artist, and published year; play music using customized audio player; and many more.
+Users can see list of premium artists and subscribe to them in order to listen to their premium songs.
 Binotify also supports authentication because of which users can sign up and log in to the site.
 It also provides admin functionalities, such as adding new songs, adding new albums, modifying existing song or album data, which can only be done using admin account.
 This project is made to fulfill
-`Tugas Besar 1 IF3110 Pengembangan Aplikasi Berbasis Web`.
+`Tugas Besar 2 IF3110 Pengembangan Aplikasi Berbasis Web`.

 ## Getting Started